Mt. Rogers NRA / Grayson Highlands S.P.

 One of my absolute favorite hikes in the Southern Appalachians is along the Appalachian Trail to the summit of Mt.
 Rogers.

 Nearly the entire length of the four-mile (one-way) hike passes through open country, and offers sweeping views of the surrounding wilderness as far as the eye can see.
-With the rocky outcroppings and the open views, it seems more like hiking out west rather than the Appalachian Mountains.
+With the rocky outcroppings and the wide open views, in many ways it seems more like hiking out west rather than the Appalachian Mountains.

 Although a handful of peaks in the Appalachian Mountains have higher elevations, Mount Rogers lays claim to being the highest state highpoint east of South Dakota that doesn't have a road leading to its summit.